nmanich/small-ebird-scripts/README.md

 one-row-per-species-per-block - This cuts the EBD down to 1 row for each unique coded species per block.

+replace-single-breeding-code - manual replacement of a single breeding code and category

 species-per-checklist - Returns the number of species on each checklist.

 s-rank - Pulls specific species and certain columns, and outputs one csv per species.